-Hokkaido - 10 Local Foods To Try During Your Visit
+Hokkaido: 10 Local Foods to Try During Your Travels

-Hokkaido's food, culture, and climate are different from Japan's main island, providing many new things to enjoy.
-In this article, we introduce ten dishes, snacks, and drinks to try when you visit Japan's popular ski and onsen region.
+Hokkaido's food, culture and climate are quite different from Japan's main island, providing many new things to enjoy.
+In this article, we introduce ten dishes, snacks and drinks to try when you visit Japan's popular ski and onsen region.

-Hokkaido is the most northern island of Japan with its own culture and climate which also reflects in the food.
+Hokkaido is Japan's most northern island and has its own culture and climate, which is reflected in the region's food.
 When visiting, it is definitely worth exploring the local cuisine.

 1. Seafood - Some of the Freshest in Japan